predatorx7/snake_code/packages/creamy_field/README.md

 You can use CreamyEditingController as TextEditingController in regular TextFields/TextFormFields of flutter.
 Syntax highlighting will work on them too.

+Some text features described above are provided by an extension on TextEditingController.
+Check [CreamyTextFieldExtensions].

+#### LineCountIndicator

+A horizontal widget with lists of indexes to represent adjacent TextField's line number.

+A [LineCountIndicatorDecoration] decoration can be applied to this widget.

+Make sure that the decoration uses the same font-family & font-size from the TextField.

+#### HorizontalScrollable

+Makes a child widget horizontally scrollable.
+Developed with intent of wrapping a TextField to make it horizontally scrollable.

+In the future, the controller in this widget which is provided to a child TextField will be used to determine horizontal scroll extent.

-#### creamyTextSelectionControls
+#### CreamyTextSelectionControlsProvider

-The additional toolbar actions added in [CreamyTextField](#CreamyTextField) is shown in creamyTextSelectionControls.
+The class can be used to add additional toolbar actions to a selection toolbar in a text field.

-If you won't use creamyTextSelectionControls as your CreamyField's text selection control, then actions will not be shown.
+This package provides several text selection controls (only 1 in v0.4.0) via CreamyTextSelectionControls.
+You can create your own selection controls which supports additional toolbar actions by mixing with [CreamyTextSelectionControls] and providing that in [CreamyTextSelectionControlsProvider.custom].

 ### Note

-- Versions **before** v0.3.3 is not compatible with flutter v1.22.0 and above due to a lot of breaking changes introduced in Text editing APIs.
+- Versions **before** v0.4.0 is not compatible with flutter v2.x.x due to a lot of breaking changes introduced in Text editing APIs.
+We'll try to keep the API stable in v0.4.0 and above.

-- Use [creamy_field v0.3.1](https://pub.dev/packages/creamy_field/versions/0.3.1) if you're using flutter sdk before 1.20.0
+- Use [creamy_field v0.3.3](https://pub.dev/packages/creamy_field/versions/0.3.3) if you're using flutter sdk `>=1.22.0 <2.0.0`

-- Use [creamy_field v0.3.2](https://pub.dev/packages/creamy_field/versions/0.3.2) if you're using flutter sdk before 1.22.0
+- Use [creamy_field v0.3.2](https://pub.dev/packages/creamy_field/versions/0.3.2) if you're using flutter sdk `>1.20.0 <1.22.0`

+- Use [creamy_field v0.3.1](https://pub.dev/packages/creamy_field/versions/0.3.1) if you're using flutter sdk `<=1.20.0`

 Check [screenshots folder](https://github.com/predatorx7/snake_code/tree/master/packages/creamy_field/screenshots) for some sample UI screenshots.